-Kids do not play when they have so much stuff, they get overwhelmed and they do not understand where to begin.
+When kids have too many toys around, they get overwhelmed and do not understand where to begin.

-Keep them in a big storage box which could stay out of sight for them otherwise they might want you to open that again and expect the same thing every time.
+Keep them in a big storage box that could stay out of sight for them otherwise they might want you to open their new toys and expect the same thing every time.

 If you think these toys are not age-appropriate for the kids around you, consider donating them to daycares, or sell them online.

 You need to teach your child to donate toys to someone who is deserving, not only the stuff they do not need, also the toys they like and have too many of them.